An overview of the techniques and the concepts I have found valuable to understand organisations culture and to think about cultural change

 This had the effect to create a completely new environment with a void that brings the opportunity as well as the need to redefine new social norms, new behaviours, and so contribute to a new culture.

 As much as they are a very effective support, they are not a magic tool.
 Most of the intelligence is in the person facilitating the assessment, and most of the information is in the stories told in the conversations provoked by these assessments.
-The data-points collected and correlated with the support of these frameworks help to make sense of it in a more reliable way.
+The data-points collected and correlated with the support of these models help to make sense of it in a more reliable way.

-The first framework provides a description of different evolutionary paradigms for organisations by Frederic Laloux (he uses the term Level of Consciousness).
+The first model provides a description of different evolutionary paradigms for organisations by Frederic Laloux (he uses the term Level of Consciousness).
 Please note that the Teal is an abstract extrapolation, does not come from several observations as per the other levels.

-The second framework provides a mapping between such levels and different degrees of alignment to the agile manifesto, it comes from Michael Spayd (he uses the term Altitudes).
+The second model provides a mapping between such levels and different degrees of alignment to the agile manifesto, it comes from Michael Spayd (he uses the term Altitudes).
 Both are easy for everyone to understand, and help to describe the current reality people is experiencing in their team, department and organisation.
 The mapping to Agile enables conversations around the current culture and its compatibility with agile ways of working.

 The participants to the assessment are asked to dot-vote where they see their organisation (or department or team) among the cultures described by Frederic Laloux and mapped by Michael Spayd: